 Additionally, standard real estate closing costs are still part of the equation.
 These often include real estate commissions, escrow fees, title insurance premiums, and property taxes.
 While some of these are considered allowable exchange expenses, others are not.
 Keeping a close eye on every line item is critical, which is where diligent accounting and CPA services become invaluable.
 Always ask your QI and closing agent for a complete list of potential charges before you begin.

-Common 1031 Exchange Mistakes to Avoid
+Common 1031 Exchange Mistakes (and How to Avoid Them)

 A 1031 exchange is a powerful tool for growing your real estate portfolio, but its benefits are tied to a strict set of IRS rules.
 Think of it as a high-stakes game where you have to follow the instructions perfectly to win the prize: a major tax deferral.
 A simple oversight, like missing a deadline by a day or filling out a form incorrectly, can disqualify your entire exchange.
 This could leave you with a significant and unexpected tax bill, completely defeating the purpose of the exchange in the first place.
 As a team of experienced real estate investors at DMR Consulting Group, we’ve seen firsthand how these small mistakes can have big consequences.
 We’ve also guided countless clients through the process, helping them avoid these very issues.
 Paying close attention to the details is essential for protecting your investment and ensuring you successfully defer those capital gains taxes.
 It’s not just about knowing the rules, but understanding how to apply them to your specific situation.
 To help you stay on the right track, let’s walk through some of the most common pitfalls we see investors encounter and, more importantly, how you can avoid them.
 Getting these right from the start will save you headaches, time, and a lot of money.